Understanding the Law

 Do not give out student information that pertains to grade point average to anyone without prior written consent of that student.
 All outside requests for information must be referred to the Registrar's Office.
 Information about the recruiting firm, however, could be provided to students and should be forwarded to the Career Center.

-3. A student asks you for grade information over the phone because they don’t have access to PeopleSoft.
+3. A student asks you for grade information over the phone because they don’t have access to Williams Student Records.
 Do you give the grade to them?

 No. A written request is required to release grade information.